Rapid Assistance Fund for Indigenous Communities & Individuals in Need

 The Society of Ethnobiology holds, as part of its central mission, “to promote the understanding of the past and present relationships between humans and their biological worlds.”
 In order to accomplish that, we must reach out to serve Indigenous, Native, Métis, Inuit, and First Nations communities.
 Furthermore, we strive to serve the needs of historically underrepresented groups, recognizing that their relationships to the environments where they live have been and continue to be strongly influenced by racism and structural inequalities.
 Beyond our research and scholarly pursuits to support these communities, we recognize that we must build meaningful partnerships, help support local capacities, and reinforce the autonomy and opportunity for historically underrepresented individuals and groups.

 This fund is part of our multi-pronged approach to serve communities that identify as Indigenous, Native, First Nations, or those historically oppressed by colonization.
 In particular, this grant fund is for urgent and emergency needs.
 The fund has a rolling deadline and is designed to help move resources to communities at times of specific urgent needs.
 Review of grant applications should be expected to occur within 8 weeks following receipt of an application.
 We seek to support Indigenous and culturally diverse underrepresented communities through monetary and non-monetary grants.
-These grants may be used for projects that focus on food sovereignty, traditional food and medicine, traditional land use and hunting practices, traditional ecological knowledge, building community resilience in food deserts, or similar.

 Grants may also be sought by individuals who identify as Indigenous or from an underrepresented group who experience an immediate need as part of their ethnobiological work (such as a student conducting field work who becomes in need of some emergency funding to help them survive in the field).